MichaelCurrin/code-cookbook/recipes/jekyll/project-files/makefile.md

-# Make
+# Makefile

-See Make directory in cheatsheet and this repo.
+See Make directory in Cheatsheets and this repo.

 See also: